-If you have sudden loss of vision in one or both eyes, stop using vardenafil and contact your doctor right away.
+If you have a sudden loss of vision in one or both eyes, contact your doctor right away.

-Stop using vardenafil and check with your doctor right away if you have sudden decrease in hearing or loss of hearing, which may be accompanied by dizziness and ringing in the ears.
+Check with your doctor right away if you have a sudden decrease in hearing or loss of hearing with dizziness or ringing in the ears.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.